btschwertfeger/kraken-infinity-grid/doc/getting-started.rst

 Getting Started
 ===============

-Before installing and running the `kraken-infinity-grid`_ package, you need to make sure to clearly understand the available trading strategies and their configuration.
+Before installing and running the `kraken-infinity-grid`_, you need to make sure to clearly understand the available trading strategies and their configuration.
 Avoid running the algorithm with real money before you are confident in the algorithm's behavior and performance!